neptuneshues/grandoutline/internal/parliament-and-pm.md

 # Parliament and PM

-The Saheok parliament consists of 7 seats that represent different groups of people.
-Each seat should be occupied by a member of parliament elected by that group of people.
+The Saheok parliament consists of 7 seats that represent different groups of people (ridings).
+Each seat should be occupied by a member of parliament elected by that riding.
 If a seat is vacant as a result of zero voting population, it votes “vacant” in all parliamentary votes, which is treated as an abstention.

 The seats are as follows: († Department-locked, [ID of Elections](departments/id-of-elections.md))
 1. Lisgar 29 - *Represents citizens from Lisgar graduating in 2029*